John W. Wells: Later career

 Wells returned to Cornell in 1948 as professor of geology.
 He served as department chairman from 1962 to 1965.
 In 1946 he began working with the U.S. Geological Survey.
 He was involved in research into various Pacific islands, including field work in the resurvey of Bikini Atoll (1947) and was attached to the Pacific Science Board's Arno Atoll Expedition (1950).
 He would continue to identify, describe, and analyze the Recent and Tertiary corals from these and other expeditions even in his retirement.
 Many of his publications were the direct result of this Pacific island work.

 During 1954, Wells was granted a Fulbright lecturing position at the University of Queensland, spending many months studying corals of the Great Barrier Reef.
-This period of time would establish a productive working relationship for he and Dorothy Hill of the University of Queensland, who was the leading Australian expert on reef geology.
+During this period he established a productive working relationship with Dorothy Hill of the University of Queensland, who was the leading Australian expert on reef geology.
 Wells and Dorothy Hill would jointly prepare nine sections on the Coelenterata for the Treatise on Invertebrate Paleontology published in 1956.
 Wells would also prepare sections on Scleractinia for the Treatise.

 Wells' most widely read paper appeared in November 1962 and was published in Nature.
-Astronomers and geophysicists paid attention to his “Coral Growth and Geochronometry” paper, which demonstrated their theory that the earth's rotation was slowing down.
+Astronomers and geophysicists paid attention to his “Coral Growth and Geochronometry” paper, which demonstrated their theory that the Earth's rotation was slowing down.
 His research indicated that there were more days in the Devonian year (400) compared with those of the modern age (365), by comparing counts of daily growth lines in corals.
 Wells' paper generated a great amount of research on the incremental growth of skeletal material in several groups of invertebrates.